-NEW ERA DEFINITION:- Transmission & control of forces & movements by means of fluids is called hydraulics.
+Transmission & control of forces & movements by means of fluids is called hydraulics.
 Fluids under pressure can be used for Power Transmission.
 Fluids means gases (air) and liquids (oil or water etc).
 The system which uses air as working medium is called pneumatics and which uses oil/water is called Hydraulic system.
-Fluid Power/ Oil Hydraulics/ Industrial Hydraulics/ Hydraulic Power Transmission are all same subjects.
+However water as a medium for Hydraulics is rarely used in present day applications.